Prologis to buy KTR Capital for $5.9 billion

 The acquisition is expected to add about 14 cents per share on a stabilized basis to the forecast annual core funds from operations, the statement said.
 This represents 7 percent growth from the midpoint of Prologis' 2015 outlook.

-(Reporting by Gertrude Chavez-Dreyfuss; Editing by Frances Kerry, Lisa Von Ahn and Eric Walsh)
+(Reporting by Gertrude Chavez-Dreyfuss; Editing by Frances Kerry and Lisa Von Ahn)